NCAR/HPC-Docs/docs/allocations/university-allocations/University+allocations.md

 ## Data Analysis Allocations (NEW!)

-**Data Analysis allocation requests can be submitted at any time and decisions are typically made within a few days.**
+!!! info "Data Analysis allocation requests can be submitted at any time and decisions are typically made within a few days."

 Earth system scientists can request access to NCAR’s [Casper data analysis cluster](https://arc.ucar.edu/knowledge_base/70549550) and the